smcneece/ha-esunpower/README.md

 - **LAN Port (Alternative)**: Fixed IP `172.27.153.1` also works
   - Requires knowing the fixed address
   - Same authentication and features as WAN port
+- **Raspberry Pi Bridges/Proxies**: Not supported with new firmware
+  - New firmware requires HTTPS (port 443) for authentication
+  - Most bridges only forward HTTP (port 80)
+  - Use direct PVS connection instead

 **Old Firmware (BUILD < 61840):**
 - **LAN Port Required**: Must use `172.27.153.1`